granoff/Lockbox/README.md

 The `setXxx` methods will overwrite values for keys that already exist in the keychain, or simply add a keychain entry for the key/value pair if it's not already there.

+In all the methods you can use a simple key name, like "MyKey", but know that under the hood Lockbox is prefixing that key with your apps bundle id.
+So the actual key used to store and retrieve the data looks more like "com.mycompany.myapp.MyKey".
+This ensures that your app, and only your app, has access to your data.

 ## Requirements

 To use this class you will need to add the `Security` framework to your project.